 In spite of the unfortunate number of prescription drug victims, there is a silver lining here.
 Because these statistics show that now, more than ever, it makes sense to seek an alternative therapy, and that includes of course, an osteoporosis therapy that tackles the real cause of bone loss.

-And if you haven’t already done so, and want to bring your bone health to the next level, get the Save Our Bones Program.
+So if you haven't already done so, and want to bring your bone health to the next level, get the Osteoporosis Reversal Program.
 It’s your best “insurance policy” against becoming yet one more osteoporosis prescription drug victim.